Kandyan lady

 A finely hand-tinted postcard and gorgeous display of color.

-One of the earliest postcards of a Kashmiri nautch girl, this was mailed from Chenna (Madras) on Sept.
+One of the earliest postcards of a Kashmiri nautch girl, this was mailed from Chennai (Madras) on Sept.
 17, 1903 to Miss Olive McMillan, St. Augustine's, Cliftonville, Margate, England: "With many Salaams from Mother."

 See Clifton & Co.'s version of